SystemJargon/pi-hole/dynamic-big-list/README.md

 A date and time stamp should be added to the list/s at the top to show, "last updated" or likewise.

+Currently I have this to update automatically update at 12pm (NZST) which is 1am UTC time every day.

 ----

 ## What is in the list/s?